Blosc/bloscpack/README.md

     zsh» nosetests
     [...]

-Extended tests using larger files, may take some time, but will be nice to
+Extended tests using a larger file, may take some time, but will be nice to
 memory:

     zsh» nosetests test_bloscpack.py:pack_unpack_hard
+    [...]

+Extended tests using a huge file.
+This one take forever and needs around 6G of
+memory:

+    zsh» nosetests test_bloscpack.py:pack_unpack_extreme
     [...]

 ## ∴ Benchmark